Bool expressions are used to evaluate conditions and should always return in a true or false value.

 Evaluate a single UKG field:

-Employment.EmployeeStatusCode == 'A'
+Employment.EmployeeStatusCode == "A"

 All active employees return true, non-active employees return false